t-crest/soc-comm/README.md

  * Share testing code between ideal and concrete NIs
  * Play with configuration
- * Check memory FIFO if it is
+ * Check memory FIFO if it is memory in an FPGA
- * 0 split buffer should probably be just a single register, is this different from a single element BubbleFifo?
-  * NetworkInterfaceSingle needs to be changed, or a configuration of one NI
  * Should also check how much HW the translation is, probably nothing.
 Max 4 LUTs for a table for 16 cores
-  * NI should not use split buffers when size is 0
  * Play with FIFO buffer variations

-To analyze memory issues (o increase the heap size with Xmx) use a ```.sbtopts``` with
+To analyze memory issues (e.g., increase the heap size with Xmx) use a ```.sbtopts``` with
 ```
 -J-XX:+HeapDumpOnOutOfMemoryError
 -J-XX:HeapDumpPath=.